Shotgun assembly of labeled graphs: Labeled lattice models

 \section{Labeled lattice models}

-Recall the setting of Example~\ref{ex1}: $\gr$ is the $d\geq 2$ dimensional $n$-box $\bz_n^d$ with i.i.d.\ vertex labels and neighborhoods the $r$-boxes contained in $\bz_n^d$; note that for these neighborhoods the position of $v$ is irrelevant.
+Recall the setting of Example~\ref{ex1}: $\gr$ is the $d\geq 2$ dimensional $n$-box $\bz_n^d$ with i.i.d.\ vertex labels and neighborhoods the $r$-boxes contained in $\bz_n^d$; note that for these neighborhoods the position of $v$ can be inferred from the neighborhood since it's in the center (recall there are only $(n-r+1)^d$ neighborhoods rather than $n^d$).
 Our results for i.i.d.\ uniform labeling are different than the general i.i.d.\ case.